vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/04_shAktopAyaH.md

 Chapter Four

-When, for the purpose of attaining one's own innate nature (sva bhāva), thought constructs[^32] are gradually purified,[^33] as described in the previous chapter, the course of meditation (bhāvanā), preceded by right reasoning, study of appropriate āgama texts, and instruction by a teacher, becomes essential.
+When, for the purpose of attaining one's own innate nature (sva-bhāva), thought constructs[^32] are gradually purified,[^33] as described in the previous chapter, the course of meditation (bhāvanā), preceded by right reasoning, study of appropriate āgama texts, and instruction by a teacher, becomes essential.

 [^32]: